The Important Artists and Works of Readymade and The Found Object

 This piece also asks interesting questions about authorship, particularly in the fact that it has been misattributed in the past.
 By a woman artist naming a lowly object God, she gives herself a new power to name and to create, a power that is affiliated with God himself (notice God is traditionally considered male).
 Freytag-Loringhoven's playful and yet powerful work seeks to question the possibility of women to assert their own independence by challenging dominating power structures.

-Cast iron plumbing trap - Metropolitan Museum of Art, New York
+Cast iron plumbing trap - The Metropolitan Museum of Art, New York

 Though Man Ray is best known for his photography, he tried his hand at many other forms of artwork throughout his career.
 In The Gift, Ray took an iron and added fourteen thumbtacks to its underside.
 The object was made on the day of his first solo exhibition in Paris with the help of musician and composer Erik Satie.
 They bought the two items from which this piece is made up, quickly put it together, and displayed it that evening.

 The iron is visually striking in its new form.
 In its new combination, much like with Duchamp's Bicycle Wheel, a new object manifests, demanding another kind of attention.
 The domestic object becomes violent, even murderous, perhaps revealing the shadow sides of domestic spaces and familial homes.
 For example, if used to iron, rather smoothing the surface, this modified iron would cause harm and destruction.
 Curator Arturo Schwarz commented of this piece, "Man Ray never destroys, he always modifies and enriches.
 In this case, he provides the flatiron with a new role, a role that we dimly guess, and that probably accounts for the object's strange fascination."
 We might imagine then that this new iron is in fact waiting to discover its purpose, as we the viewers help surmise what that may be.

 Iron with thumbtacks - Now Lost